If you have ever experienced rejection, you are in good company!

 Jesus was more concerned with doing what was right rather than gaining people’s approval.
 He always wanted God’s approval above man’s approval.

-In Summary, you may experience rejection as you seek to fulfill God’s will for your life.
-But you have to know that God created you on purpose, for a purpose.
+In Summary, you may experienced the spirit of rejection as you seek to fulfill God’s will for your life.
+But know that God created you on purpose, for a purpose.

 There are some people that God has called you to encourage, to advise, to teach, to serve.
 Some will embrace you while others won’t.
 That is life.